Welcome. Consider this a cheat sheet for working with me — an outline of my style and philosophy.

 - Intentional Practice — Like any craft, management deserves diligence.
 I often seek feedback, read, practice, and reflect on the art and science of managing humans.

-- Radical Candor — It’s not just a book with a catchy title.
-I believe in open and honest communication, and I welcome feedback from you on how I can improve as a manager.
+- Radical Candor — It’s more than a catchy title.
+I communicate openly and honestly, and I welcome your feedback on how I can improve as a manager.

-- Aligned Autonomy — I believe in giving you enough context to understand where we’re headed and give you the space to own your path to get there.
+- Aligned Autonomy — I give you enough context to understand where we’re headed, and the space to own your path to get there.

 - Sustainability — I encourage you to take breaks and prioritize your well-being, and I will respect your work-life balance and boundaries.